Clicky

 What to Do

-We consulted with the Karlin Law Firm in Tustin, CA, and they advised us to take the following steps to make more websites accessible to individuals with disabilities, and to prevent lawsuits:
+We have consulted with the Karlin Law Firm in Tustin, CA, and they advised us to take the following steps to make our clients’ websites more accessible to individuals with disabilities, and to try and prevent demand letters and lawsuits*:

 accessibility